dmbarbour/glas/docs/GrammarLogicProg.md

 # Procedural Programming with Grammars and Logic

 Grammar and logic programs have similar semantics.

 The 'direction' of evaluation is flexible, i.e. the same program can flexibly *accept* or *generate* values.
 Interactive computation is based on [logic unification](https://en.wikipedia.org/wiki/Unification_(computer_science)#Application:_unification_in_logic_programming) of shared variables, where each component program is responsible for accepting or generating different parts of the value.

 With logic programming we have `Proposition :- Derivation`.
 With grammar programming, the equivalent is possible via guarded patterns, i.e. `Pattern when Guard`.
 Similarly, logical negation might use `Pattern unless Guard`.
-Usually, variables are shared between pattern and guard or between proposition and derivation.
+Variables can be shared between proposition and derivation, or between pattern and guard.

 A function can be modeled as a grammar or logic program that accepts and generates a set of `(args, result)` pairs, and ensures structurally or typefully that results are deterministic given args.
 In context of grammar and logic programming, we can evaluate functions non-deterministically backwards from results to args, or with partial args where any unspecified variable represents non-deterministic choice.